 As an agency, we have been working hard to balance the critical needs of clients while protecting the health and safety of everyone, including our employees and the community.

 Now more than ever, we need your support.
 The best way to support our work is to make a secure online donation now.

 Here are just a few of the ways that Catholic Charities has adjusted and adapted to COVID-19.

 Food pantries operating in our Family Centers began opening by appointment only or with significant social distancing and other precautions on a date when there is a large scale distribution.
 Food is bagged for families ahead of time and distributed individually to minimize contact.

 We are noticing a significant increase in emergency requests since the COVID-19 crisis began.
 Our funds are limited, but we are hoping that our donors will help us to respond to those who are worried about having a safe place to live.

 Our group residences for adults with intellectual or developmental disabilities remained open, 24 hours a day, 7 days a week.
-Our adult day program temporarily closed, but has reopened.
+Our adult day program in Newington was temporarily closed, but has reopened.
 Throughout the early days and weeks of the pandemic, staff members continued to provide home-based services to clients in need, with other staff redeployed to our group residences.
 Our clients are highly vulnerable to COVID-19 due to compromised immune systems.
-We are taking significant precautions, including the use of protective gear, to provide this essential care as safely as possible.
+We continue taking significant precautions, including the use of protective gear, to provide this essential care as safely as possible.

 Both of our Hartford senior centers have temporarily closed.
 Our staff has been providing check-ins and delivering meals to seniors who need them.
 We will continue to work with our partners to provide nutrition to seniors for the duration of this crisis.
 We are also finding creative ways to engage our seniors remotely.

 We cannot lose sight of the fact that individuals who struggle with mental health and substance abuse issues will continue to encounter these challenges and likely find them exacerbated during a period of extreme stress.